timout/CarND-Kidnapped-Vehicle/README.md

 ## Results
 ### Performance
-The particle filter met the requirements, which were 1 meter in error for x and y translations, 0.05 rad in error for yaw, and 100 seconds of runtime for the particle filter.
+The particle filter met the requirements, which were 100 seconds of runtime for the particle filter.
 Error below is cumulative mean weighted error.

 **Number of particles: 100**